wacncontent/CustomizeTool/addCommentOutput/articles/site-recovery/site-recovery-vmm-to-vmm.md

 ## Step 4: Configure cloud protection settings

 After VMM servers are registered, you can configure cloud protection settings.
-If you enabled the option **Synchronize cloud data with the vault** when you installed the Provider so all clouds on the VMM server will appear in the **Protected Items** tab in the vault.
+If you enabled the option **Synchronize cloud data with the vault** when you installed the Provider so all clouds on the VMM server will appear in the <!-- deleted by customization **Protected Items** --><!-- keep by customization: begin --> <b>Protected Items</b> <!-- keep by customization: end --> tab in the vault.
 If you didn't you can synchronize a specific cloud with Azure Site Recovery in the **General** tab of the cloud properties page in the VMM console.

 ![Published Cloud](./media/site-recovery-vmm-to-vmm/ASRE2EHVR_CloudsList.png)